akramer/lateral/README.md

     echo $?

 This is the most basic usage, and it's simpler than using xargs.
-It also supports much more powerful things:
+It also supports much more powerful things.
+It doesn't only support command-line arguments like xargs, it also supports filedescriptors:

     lateral start
     for i in $(seq 1 100); do